yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >That Awesome Crowd

 After waiting for 2 hours in line, we grabbed the seats below the big screens.
 After an hour the match started.
 It was and exhilarating experience watching the crowd going mad on every ball.
 Mad crowd cheering Indian players like anything.
 We screamed till our throats went sour.
-Though India lost the match, but the overall experience of being and audience of a live match in itself was rewarding.We went back to the room after a steep uphill climb of 3.5 km.
+Though India lost the match, but the overall experience of being an audience of a live match in itself was rewarding.
+We went back to the room after a steep uphill climb of 3.5 km.

 <img src="http://i.imgur.com/bKVuviT.jpg" alt="">